 It also gets a bad reputation.
 Most people think of liver as the organ that flushes out toxins.
 And while this is true, it doesn’t store them.
 Instead, it’s a rich source of essential vitamins and minerals.
 Here are five reasons why eating liver is so good for you.

 Liver is a remarkable source of Vitamin A. In one 3-ounce portion, you’ll get 6,582 micrograms (mcg) retinol activity equivalents (RAE), about seven times more than the recommended daily value.
 Adult men need 900 mcg RAE and women need 700 mcg RAE.
 Pregnant and lactating mothers need more, from 750 to 1,300 mcg RAE depending on their ages.

 While most Americans get enough vitamin A, eating liver can keep your levels in check.
-This nutrient is needed for healthy immunity, reproduction, and eye health.
-Even your heart, lungs, and kidneys need vitamin A to function.

 People with cystic fibrosis have a higher risk of Vitamin A deficiency.
 This condition damages the lungs and digestive system, making it difficult to absorb the vitamin.
 In fact, 15 to 40 percent of patients are deficient.
 If you have cystic fibrosis, consider adding liver to your diet.1

 Liver is a great source of Vitamin B2 or riboflavin.
 A 3-ounce portion has 2.9 milligrams (mg), which is almost double the daily recommendation of 1.3 for men and 1.1 for women.
 Pregnant and breastfeeding mothers need 1.4 and 1.6 mg, respectively.2

 In the body, Vitamin B2 is needed for proper nerve function.
 It also promotes skin health and red blood cell production.
 Without enough Vitamin B2, you’ll feel fatigued and tired.
 Other symptoms include slowed growth,